-Professor Lewenson recently was honored at the American Association for the History of Nursing conference.
+Professor Lewenson recently was honored at the American Association for the History of Nursing conference in September.
 She won two awards:

 · The Mary M. Roberts Award for Exemplary Historical Scholarship and Writingfor the book she co-edited with Patricia D'Antonio (another awardee), Nursing Interventions Through Time: History as Evidence, published in 2011 by Springer.